ROOT™ Periodontal & Implant Centers

 Chao Pinhole® Surgical Technique Dallas Fort Worth

-The Chao Pinhole® Surgical Technique (PST) is a scalpel and suture free procedure that involves making small holes in your gumline through which your periodontist can loosen the gums and move them to the desired position.
-This procedure requires special training and is very popular with patients because it is significantly less painful and recovery time is faster.
+The Chao Pinhole® Surgical Technique (PST) is a scalpel and suture-free procedure that involves making small holes in your gumline through which your periodontist can loosen the gums and move them to the desired position.
+This procedure requires special training and is very popular with patients because it is significantly less painful, and the recovery time is faster.

 At ROOT™ Periodontal and Implant Center, we are committed to ensuring you maintain your bright and healthy smile.
 We are also proud to provide you with the latest dental technology to ensure that you achieve the long-lasting results that you deserve.
 If you are interested in learning more about the quality services we offer, or if you have any questions concerning whether or not PST is right for you, contact us today.
 We are committed to helping you achieve and maintain that bright, healthy smile that you deserve.